Concerned about your pet’s oral health?

 Evidentially 80% of our patients would benefit from dental treatment!
 The affected pet doesn’t necessarily stop eating or seem to be in pain; often they are just a bit quieter or less active.
 Usually their breath is antisocial but it is often perceived to be “normal for a dog or cat”.
 However, halitosis always suggests dental disease.

-Please don’t hesitate to contact the surgery if you would like us to check your pet’s mouth or if you just want some advice.
+Please don’t hesitate to contact us if you would like us to check your pet’s mouth or if you just want some advice.